cardano-scaling/wg-layer2/README.md

 - Sandip Pandey <!-- sandip@sireto.com -->
 - [Perry Wasserbauer](https://github.com/Pdest08) <!-- perry.wasserbauer@gmail.com -->
 - Aaron Boyle <!-- aaron.boyle@intersectmbo.org -->

-#### How voting will be conducted
-- TBD

 > [!TIP]
 > If you read this far you might want to join us?
 Signal interest on above's collaboration channels by dropping a message [on Discord](https://discord.com/invite/Qq5vNTg9PT), [on Twitter](https://x.com/ch1bo_), or by [opening an issue](https://github.com/cardano-scaling/wg-hydra/issues/new?template=sign_me_up.yml)!

-## Agenda

-> [!WARNING]
-> This is very preliminary and more a tool to define scope & purpose of the working group itself.
-That being said, it should also provoke thought and ideally spark interest in being part of these discussions.
-[Open an issue ](https://github.com/cardano-scaling/wg-hydra/issues/new/choose) or a PR and we'll get you covered & involved on this journey.

-List of current and past topics to be discussed by the Hydra working group:

-  - [x] Charter of the working group
-  - [x] What to release as Hydra Head V1?
-  - [x] Whether and scope of audit Head V1?
-RFP?
-  - [ ] How to discover off-chain funds and standardize access to them?
-CIP?
-  - [ ] Ways to achieve interoperability across L2 ledgers?
-  - [ ] What features / projects to fund next?
-    - Hydra Tail as collateralized optimistic rollup or as zk rollup
-    - Payment focused projects (revisiting hydra-pay, or from Catalyst: subbit, Cardano Lightning, μgraph, Cosmex, ...)
-    - Sidechain-like variants (from Catalyst: Gummiworm, Midgard, ...)